silviamaggi/smd-com/_posts/2020-04-10-pandemic-opportunity-for-change.md

 While scientists race to find a cure and a vaccine for COVID-19, we’ve been living in a surreal situation.
 When I started writing this post, over a third of the world population was on lockdown; a couple of weeks later, it’s half of it.
 Part of me seems to be unable to avoid checking the news, the _numbers_, in search of some certainty and comfort in a situation that can’t offer any.
 At the same time, as our activities are mostly indoors, entertainment became the most effective way to take our minds off the current crisis.

-I [watched _Rams_](https://silviamaggidesign.com/tag/dieter-rams/){:target="_blank" rel="noopener"}, a documentary on Dieter Rams, one of the most influential designers alive.
+I watched _Rams_, a documentary on Dieter Rams, one of the most influential designers alive.
 Rams’ work at Braun and Vitsœ has influenced the way most of today’s consumer products look and function.

 ## Less, but better